 5: The Media Session Handler requests the establishment of a streaming session with the Media AF which confirms the streaming session establishment.

-6: Media playback pipeline is set up between the Media Player, the Media AS and the Application Provider.
+6: The media processing pipeline is set up between the Media Access Function, the Media AS and the Application Provider.

-7: The Service Access Information is retrieved by the Media AS to get the Energy-of-media-Service Metrics Reporting configuration.
+7: Service Access Information is retrieved by the Media AS via reference point M3, including the endpoint address of the Energy Information AF to be used for interacting with it at reference point E3.

-8: The Media AS is notified of the Energy-of-media-Service Metrics Reporting configuration from the Energy Information AF via reference point E3.
+8: The Media AS retrieves its Media Application Service Energy Metrics Reporting configuration from the Energy Information AF via reference point E3.

-9: The Service Access Information is retrieved by the Media Session Handler to get the Energy-of-media-Service Metrics Reporting configuration.
+9: Service Access Information is retrieved by the Media Session Handler via reference point M5, including the endpoint address of the Energy Information AF to be used for interacting with it at reference point E5.

-10: The Energy Information Collector is notified of the Energy-of-media-Service Metrics Reporting configuration from the Energy Information AF via reference point E5.
+10: The Energy Information Collector retrieves its Media Application Service Energy Metrics Reporting configuration from the Energy Information AF via reference point E5.

-11: The Energy Information Collector queries the Media Player on its capability to perform metrics collection in accordance with Energy-of-media-Service scheme as defined by its Metrics Reporting configuration.
-At this step it is checked if the Media Player can support the reporting of Energy-of-media-Service metric.
+11: Using the XXXX method specified in clause XXXX of TS 26.512 [26512] at reference point M11, the Energy Information Collector queries the Media Access Function on its capability to perform metrics collection in accordance with the Media Application Service Energy metrics scheme as defined by its Metrics Reporting configuration.
+At this step it is checked if the Media Access Function can support the reporting of Media Application Service Energy metrics.

-12: The Media Player acknowledges its support for the collection of the required metric of the configured scheme.
+12: The Media Access Function acknowledges its support for the collection of the required metrics of the configured scheme.

-13: The Media Player notifies the Media Session Handler of the start of media playback, causing the Media Session Handler to initialize and begin countdown of separate metrics reporting interval timers for the Energy-of-media-Service scheme.
+13: The Media Access Function notifies the Media Session Handler of the start of media delivery, causing the Media Session Handler to initialize and begin countdown of separate metrics reporting interval timers for the Media Application Service Energy metrics scheme.

-During the course of media playback, steps 13–23 below may be repeated, depending on the duration of the playback and the frequency of metrics reporting as set by the metrics configuration for the Energy-of-media-Service scheme.
+During the course of media playback, steps 14–29 below may be repeated, depending on the duration of the playback and the frequency of metrics reporting as set by the metrics configuration for the Media Application Service Energy metrics scheme.

-14: Causing the Media AS to initialize and begin countdown of Energy-of-media-Service metrics reporting interval timer for Energy-of-media-Service scheme.
+14: Causing the Media AS to initialize and begin countdown of a metrics reporting interval timer for theMedia Application Service Energy metrics scheme.

-15: Causing the Energy Information Collector to initialize and begin countdown of Energy-of-media-Service metrics reporting interval timer for Energy-of-media-Service scheme.
+15: Causing the Energy Information Collector to initialize and begin countdown of a metrics reporting interval timer for the Media Application Service Energy metrics scheme.

-16: The Media Player fetches media content from the Media AS and begins media playback.
+16: The Media Access Function accesses media content at the Media AS.

-17: Upon expiration of the timer (associated with the Energy-of-media-Service scheme), the Media AS retrieves the logged metrics according to scheme.
+17: Upon expiration of the timer (associated with the Media Application Service Energy metrics scheme), the Media AS retrieves the logged metrics according to that scheme.

 18: The Media AS reports the logged metrics to the Energy Information AF.

-19: The Energy Information AF processes the information according to the Energy-of-media-Service scheme.
+19: The Energy Information AF processes the information according to the Media Application Service Energy metrics scheme.

+20: The timer associated with the Media Application Service Energy metrics scheme expires).

-20-21: Upon expiration of the timer (associated with the Energy-of-media-Service scheme), the UE Energy Information Collector retrieves the energy metrics from the Media Player according to Energy-of-media-Service scheme.
+21: The UE Energy Information Collector retrieves the energy metrics from the Media Player according to Media Application Service Energy metrics scheme.

-22: The Energy Information Collector processes the information according to the Energy-of-media-Service scheme
+22: The Energy Information Collector processes the information according to the Media Application Service Energy metrics scheme.

-23: The EIF network function of the Core Network publishes the Energy related Information to the Energy Information AF sub-entity.
+23: The EIF publishes an NF Energy-Information Report to the Energy Information AF.

-24: The Energy Information AF publishes the final Energy-of-media-ServiceMetric reports to the Media Application Provider.
+24: The Energy Information AF publishes a Media Application Service Energy metrics report to the Media Application Provider.

+The following steps may occur to expose Media Application Service Energy metrics to the Media-aware Application:

-25: Optionally, the Energy Information AF publishes the final Energy-of-media-ServiceMetric reports to the UE Energy Information Collector via reference point E5 reference point to allow the UE to report to the Application.
+25: The Energy Information AF publishes a Media Application Service Energy metrics report to the UE Energy Information Collector via reference point E5 to allow the Media Session Handler to report to the Media-aware Application.